310mc/https-310mc.github.io-tl/source/_posts/meteor_impact/second_half_p2.md

 {% endbubble %}

 {% bubble Keito v2 %}
-… What is it, Kanzaki.
+…What is it, Kanzaki.
 You were listening to me without uttering a word, so I assumed it meant you had nothing to say on the matter.

 Is there something you wanted to bring up?
 Or actually, let me be blunt: is there a *problem* with what I'm saying?
 {% endbubble %}